dreamtalia/dreamtalia/README.md

 i don't usually talk first, but i do love talking and once i start i cant stop.

+**i dont like endo "systems" idgaf if you try to fight with me ill laugh at you and block you**

 [i.](https://pronouns.cc/@MCPD) [ii.](https://bendrowned.atabook.org)

 **⫘⫘⫘⫘⫘⫘**